Iheanacho scores first Premier League goal since 2016

 Against the Baggies, he started the game from the bench – replacing Shinji Okazaki in the 60th minute before inspiring his side to a 4-1 victory.

-First, he assisted Riyad Mahrez for his side’s second goal before heading in the third thanks to Ben Chilwell’s cross.
+First, he assisted Riyad Mahrez for his side’s second goal before heading in the fourth thanks to Ben Chilwell’s cross.

 .@67Kelechi goes from provider to goalscorer as the Foxes make it 3-1. #WbaLei pic.twitter.com/DKfQToqiwb